wmorgan/dcos-docs/1.7/administration/installing/cloud/digitalocean.md

   - We recommend against reducing the node count in production.
 Stateful DC/OS apps and services may suffer outages and failures if nodes are not put into maintenance mode, and their tasks rescheduled through their respective schedulers.

+## Security

+- Keep in mind that all nodes are Internet-facing by default after deploying via Terraform and are not secured out-of-the-box.
+Additional configuration will be required to put master and agent nodes into a security group.